ossf/wg-best-practices-os-developers/CHARTER.md

 #### 3. Voting

 - a.
-While the Technical Initiative aims to operate as a consensus-based community, if any decision requires a vote to move the Technical Initiative forward, the working group will vote on a one vote per member basis.
+While the Technical Initiative aims to operate as a consensus-based community, if any decision requires a vote to move the Technical Initiative forward, the Technical Initiative will vote on a one vote per member basis.

 - b.
-Quorum for working group meetings requires at least fifty percent of Collaborators to be present.
+Quorum for Technical Initiative meetings requires at least fifty percent of Collaborators to be present.

 - c.
 Except as provided in Section 7.c. and 8.a, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
 Decisions made by electronic vote without a meeting require a majority vote of Collaborators.

 - d.
-In the event a vote cannot be resolved by the working group, the group lead may refer the matter to the TAC for assistance in reaching a resolution.
+In the event a vote cannot be resolved by the Technical Initiative, the group lead may refer the matter to the TAC for assistance in reaching a resolution.

 #### 4. Compliance with Policies